brack3t/django-braces/docs/access.rst

 .. versionadded:: dev

-Mixin that is reimplementing decorator user_passes_test.
-This is helpful for much more complicated cases than checking if user is_superuser (for example if his email is from specific domain).
+Mixin that reimplements the `user_passes_test` decorator.
+This is helpful for much more complicated cases than checking if user `is_superuser` (for example if their email is from specific a domain).

 ::